NamanSatish/namansatish.github.io/_projects/proj_2.md

 #### Woodcircle and Pepsi 10/25 : Failure

-While there is good edge sharing between the two images, the low frequency image is too dominant in colors for you to see a pepsi logo.
+While there is good edge sharing between the two images, the low-frequency image is too dominant in colors for you to see a pepsi logo.
 While the outline is clear, the illusion is not as strong as the other images.

 <div class="row l-page mx-auto">
     <div class="col-sm mt-3 mt-md-0">